flnews(1) flnews 1.3.0 manual flnews(1)

 article on its standard input, process it and write the result to

 its standard output.
-After successful completion of this task is
+After successful completion of this task, it

 must terminate with exit status zero.
 In the case of an error, the